Leah’s ProducTea

 It can be a long arduous process and chances are most businesses will still fail despite your help.
 A great advisor can reduce the chance of failing considerably.
 But due to the lack of simple metrics to measure and business performance being something on a scale rather than a binary thing the decision to carry on is ultimately a very elusive one.

-We often say “do things that scale, not hacks”.
+We often say “Do things that scale, not hacks”.
 In the context of finding product-market fit the inverse is true.
 Whatever gets you the key insights goes.

-Whether you use google ads to test out specific value propositions or do some really weird hacks you learned in other gigs… once you know, you know.
+Whether you use Google ads to test out specific value propositions or do some really weird hacks you learned in other gigs… once you know, you know.

 This essentially means that domain experience and straight-up decades of experience in the space are more valuable than in growth roles for instance.